-once referred to as “The Summer White House”, Congress Hall has been a prized get back many elite, discerning guests within the past.
+once referred to as “The Summer White House”, Congress Hall has been a prized get back much elite, discerning guests in the past.
 While priding itself on its impeccable service (including twice-daily housekeeping), the hotel remains relaxed enough to be a getaway for families visiting Cape May only for some laid-back fun within the sun.
-Visits to Beach Plum, a 62-acre working farm, are often arranged, and therefore, the hotel couldn’t be any closer to the beach where guests can relax during a private beach tent.
+Visits to Beach Plum, a 62-acre working farm, are often arranged, and therefore, the hotel couldn’t be any closer to the beach where guests can relax in a private beach tent.
 Beach service, chairs, towels, and umbrellas are included in any stay.

-From the top of August to the top of October, families receive a complimentary late check-out and youngsters eat for free of charge.
-The Rusty Nail, Cape May’s legendary hang-out for lifeguards, surfers, and other beach goers features a casual outdoor ambiance, live entertainment and seaside favorites like clams, oysters, and cannon fodder, and may be a chill place for families to unwind together.
+From the top of August to the top of October, families receive a complimentary late check-out and youngsters eat free of charge.
+The Rusty Nail, Cape May’s legendary hang-out for lifeguards, surfers, and other beachgoers features a casual outdoor ambiance, live entertainment, and seaside favorites like clams, oysters, and cannon fodder, and maybe a chill place for families to unwind together.

 there are forty-two suites and studios at the Madison Avenue Beach Club, many of which accompany either kitchenettes or full kitchens to assist guests on a budget cook on-site.
 While rooms are basic in decor, they’re clean, and therefore, the hotel goes above and beyond with amenities not usually provided at a budget option — they even offer a swimming bath towel service, heated pool, and bathtub, and trolley service to the middle of town within the peak season of summer.

 Each suite includes a flat-screen television and wireless Internet access.
 To further attract budget-conscious travelers, the Beach Club offers both a reduced AAA rate and a U.S. Coast Guard rate.
-Not only is the hotel dog- and cat-friendly, but it donates some of its revenue to the Beacon Animal Rescue.
+Not only is the hotel dog- and cat-friendly, but it donates some of its revenue to Beacon Animal Rescue.

-The Virginia Hotel is during a landmark 1879 building which has been perfectly updated to a 24-room boutique hotel with five additional cottages available for rent.
-During a place like Cape May that knows upscale accommodation, the Virginia sets the quality for luxury hotels in town.
+The Virginia Hotel is a landmark 1879 building that has been perfectly updated to a 24-room boutique hotel with five additional cottages available for rent.
+During a place like Cape May that knows upscale accommodation, Virginia sets the quality for luxury hotels in town.
 Its privileged location on tree-lined Jackson St. (a half block from the beach) puts guests right within the middle of Cape May’s historic district.
-Enjoying late afternoon cocktails on the porch may be wonderfully relaxed thanks to watch town life travel by.
+Enjoying late afternoon cocktails on the porch may be wonderfully relaxed thanks to watching town life travel by.
 Free beach perks include chairs, towels, umbrellas, and cabanas.

-The award-winning Ebbitt Room restaurant underwent renovations recently and under Executive Chef Anthony Micari, serves fresh farm-to-table fare.
-There’s nightly live music and dinner-and-a-show events throughout summer.
-Guest rooms are well lit with natural light, beds are wearing luxe linens, and therefore, large bathrooms are stocked Bulgari toiletries.
-There’s free valet parking, and even a golf cart available to urge around.
+The award-winning Ebbitt Room restaurant underwent renovations recently and Executive Chef, Anthony Micari serves fresh farm-to-table fare.
+There’s nightly live music and dinner-and-a-show events throughout the summer.
+Guest rooms are well-lit with natural light, beds are wearing luxe linens, and therefore, large bathrooms are stocked with Bulgari toiletries.
+There’s free valet parking, and even a golf cart available to urge you around.

-The Mad Batter Restaurant offers breakfast, lunch, and dinner within the sky lit dining room, the brilliant garden terrace room, or on the porch overlooking historic Jackson Street.
-The hotel is claimed to be home to Cape May’s best crab cakes and Bloody Mary’s, although there are quite little of kid-friendly options available on the menu also.
+The Mad Batter Restaurant offers breakfast, lunch, and dinner in the sky-lit dining room, the brilliant garden terrace room, or on the porch overlooking historic Jackson Street.
+The hotel is claimed to be home to Cape May’s best crab cakes and Bloody Marys, although there are quite little of kid-friendly options available on the menu also.

-For travelers trying to find a romantic affect check-in, chocolate-covered strawberries and champagne are often ordered before time for placement within the room.
+For travelers trying to find a romantic effect check-in, chocolate-covered strawberries and champagne are often ordered before time for placement within the room.

-Guests usually check-in to the present hotel for its beachfront location, and free beach chairs, although there’s a little on-site seasonal pool (May to October).
-While it’s a touch but a mile to the most center of town, many guests enjoy the stroll.
-The hotel goes above and beyond with amenities, including extras like chopstick for sun-dried lips.
+Guests usually check in to the present hotel for its beachfront location, and free beach chairs, although there’s a little on-site seasonal pool (May to October).
+While it’s a touch but a mile to the center of town, many guests enjoy the stroll.
+The hotel goes above and beyond with amenities, including extras like chopsticks for sun-dried lips.